Inferno (2016 film): Production

+Development

-On July 16, 2013, Columbia Pictures set Ron Howard to direct Dan Brown's fourth novel in the Robert Langdon series, Inferno, with David Koepp writing the script.
+On July 16, 2013, Columbia Pictures set Ron Howard to direct Inferno, Dan Brown's fourth novel in the Robert Langdon series, with David Koepp writing the script.
 Imagine Entertainment was set to produce the film, while Tom Hanks was again set to reprise his role as Robert Langdon.
 On August 26, 2014, Sony had finalized the deal with Howard and Hanks, and set the film for April start of production in Italy.
 Brian Grazer was also set to produce the film with Howard.

 On December 2, Felicity Jones was in early talks to join the film.
 On February 17, 2015, studio revealed the confirmed cast for the film, including Jones as Dr. Sienna Brooks, Omar Sy as Christoph Bruder, Irrfan Khan as Harry "The Provost" Sims, and Sidse Babett Knudsen as Elizabeth Sinskey, head of the World Health Organization.
 Ben Foster was set for an unspecified villainous role on March 10, 2015, which later revealed to be the role of Bertrand Zobrist.

 Filming

 Filming began on April 27, 2015, in Venice, Italy, and continued in Florence, Italy, starting at the end of April.
 Outdoor scenes featuring Hanks were filmed near the Palazzo Vecchio and elsewhere in the historic center of the city, starting on May 2, 2015.
-Some second unit stunts were filmed at an apartment building close to the Ponte Vecchio, in Florence.
+Some second unit stunts were filmed by Wade Eastwood at an apartment building close to the Ponte Vecchio, in Florence.
 Low-flying aerial shots of Florence landmarks, its river and bridges were filmed on May 11, 2015.
-A sequence displayed in an early trailer features a Padova railway station sign, but locals of Padova immediately recognized the scene as recreated somewhere else.
-As of June 5, 2015, most of the film was planned to be shot in Budapest, Hungary at Korda Studios.
+A sequence displayed in an early trailer features a Padova railway station sign; locals of Padova immediately recognized the scene as recreated somewhere else.
+As of June 5, 2015, most of the film was planned to be shot in Budapest, Hungary, at Korda Studios.
 Filming wrapped on July 21, 2015.

 During location filming, its production codename was "Headache", a reference to a concussion suffered by Langdon early in the story.

 Music

-The score was composed by Hans Zimmer and recorded at Synchron Stage Vienna in Austria.
+The score was composed and arranged by Hans Zimmer and recorded at Synchron Stage Vienna in Austria.

 Release

-In July 2013, Sony set the film a release date for December 18, 2015.
+In July 2013, Sony set the film for a release on December 18, 2015.
 However, due to the date clash with Star Wars: The Force Awakens, the release date was moved to October 14, 2016.
 In early 2016, the release date was pushed back two more weeks to October 28, 2016.
-It was released in both 2D and 3D formats.

 On May 9, 2016, Sony Pictures released the first teaser trailer for the film.
 The film premiered in Florence, Italy on October 8, 2016, at the New Opera Theater and also held a premiere in India on October 13, 2016, due to the popularity of actor Irrfan Khan.